 7. Stay focused.
 Once you go into the business office to finalize the purchase, think carefully about all additional options that the dealership might offer you like rustproofing, extended warranties, soundproofing or other optional add-ons.
 Do you need the extras?
-“Don’t let the excitement of your new purchase cloud your judgement,” Grey said.
+“Don’t let the excitement of your new purchase cloud your judgment,” Grey said.
 “Stick to your budget and don’t add things that you might not need.”

 8. Shop in the summer.
 Grey said the best time to buy is the last Saturday of the month during the summer.
 At that time, the sales team is motivated by additional incentives to sell more cars.
 “When I was a salesman, those summer Saturdays were a big deal,” Grey said.
 “Just make sure to take a test drive on a weekday because your sales rep won’t want to spend time driving around on these weekends.
 They’re focused on closing lots of sales quickly.
 So take advantage of this opportunity and cut a deal!”